 Aspiring medics and teachers are asked to complete a registration form (buttons below) to gain access to Observe GP.
 We ask for some personal information e.g. name, email address, country you live in within the UK.
 We collect this information so that we can determine the geographical spread of who is using the platform.
 For further information about how your registration data is processed by the RCGP please follow through to the privacy statement on the registration form.

 After registering with us, aspiring medics and teachers are sent an email with a link to the platform.
 From Monday 8th June everyone who has received / goes on to receive that link will be prompted to enter their name and email address – thus creating a login directly on the platform.
-This login will allow you to change device and browser and maintain your progress on the platform, it will also allow us identify you if you face any technical difficulties.
+This login will allow you to change device and browser and maintain your progress on the platform.
+It will also allow us to identify if you face any technical difficulties.
 Observe GP is housed on a platform owned by a company called Koantic.
 The name and email address you enter into Koantic will be stored securely by them, for as long as we house the platform with them.
 The data you enter is the property of the RCGP, Koantic do not have permission to use or share your login information with any third parties.
 They will only access your data if you have an issue and we ask them to look into this or to analyse the use of the platform for us.
 By providing your name and email address to login to Observe GP you are confirming that you understand this.